ImageMakerFoundation/ImageMaker/README.txt

 2. Use ImageMaker Miner (imNFTMiner) to open the image and hit 'Mine'.
    The bar on the bottom shows you the mining progress.
    You will get .imnft token file in the end.
-   It should be in the same directory as IMMiner.
+   It should be in the same directory as imNFTMiner.
    You can pause mining by copying already found proofs in the text area, then click 'Show Counter',
      save row iteration counter value along with the proofs somewhere.
    Then, when you want to continue mining from the previous point, load the image, paste the saved proofs,